Félicité de La Mennais: Separation from the Church, imprisonment, and further publications

 Lamennais retired to La Chênaie, an estate near Saint-Malo, Brittany.
 He communicated his resentment and political beliefs only through correspondence.
 The Vatican in turn demanded his frank and full adhesion to the encyclical Mirari vos.
 Lamennais refused to submit without qualification and in December 1833 renounced his ecclesiastical functions and abandoned all external profession of Christianity.

 In May 1834, Lamennais penned Paroles d'un croyant, or Words of a Believer (1834), a collection of aphorisms that denounced the established social order—what he called the conspiracy of kings and priests against the people—and declared his rupture with the Church.
 In the encyclical Singulari nos of 25 June 1834, Pope Gregory XVI condemned the book as "small in size, [but] enormous in wickedness" and censured Lamennais' philosophical system.

 Paroles was inspired by Adam Mickiewicz's Księgi narodu polskiego i pielgrzymstwa polskiego (Books of the Polish Nation and Polish Pilgrimage).
 The Paroles marked Lamennais' turn to a Christian socialism that inspired a whole generation of socialists.
 His radical ideas reflected an overlap of Catholic and socialist discourses that can be traced back to the 1820s.

 Sometime after 5 April 1836 he was imprisoned at Ste.
 Pelagie, a prison for debtors.

-Lamennais was increasingly abandoned by his friends and in 1837 published Les Affaires de Rome, des maux de l'Église ci de la société, in which he provided his perspective on his relations with Gregory XVI.
+Lamennais was increasingly abandoned by his friends and in 1837 published Les Affaires de Rome, des maux de l'Église et de la société, in which he provided his perspective on his relations with Gregory XVI.

 After this, Lamennais penned several articles in the Revue des Deux Mondes, the Revue du Progrès and Le Monde, and published the pamphlets Le Livre du peuple (1837), De l'esclavage moderne (1839), Politique a l'usage du peuple (1839), Discussions critiques (1841), Du passé et de l'avenir du peuple (1841), Amschaspands et Darvands (1843), in which he espoused popular sovereignty and attacked contemporary society and the public authorities.
 After the publication of Le Pays et le gouvernement (1840), he was censored and imprisoned for a year in 1841.

 From 1841 to 1846 Lamennais published the four volumes of Esquisse d'une philosophie, a treatise on metaphysics, which detailed his departure from Christianity.
 The third volume, an exposition of art as a development of the aspirations and needs of worship, formed its core.
 Lamennais also published Les Evangiles, a French translation of the Gospels with added notes and reflections.

 In 1846 Lamennais published Une voix de prison, written during his imprisonment.